-Learn how to make this pan fried potato recipe for a hearty breakfast side dish your family will love.
-Skillet fried potatoes are simple to make and do NOT require par boiling before frying.
+Keep reading to learn how to make this pan-fried potato recipe for a hearty breakfast side dish your family will love.
+Skillet fried potatoes are simple to make and do NOT require parboiling before frying.
+One less step to worry about on your way to deliciously crunchy potatoes!

 Can you fry potatoes without boiling them first?

-Ok, so the first thing you need to know about making pan fried potatoes is that you do NOT have to boil them first.
+Ok, so the first thing you need to know about making pan-fried potatoes is that you do NOT have to boil them first.
 This adds a very long and unnecessary step to your fried potatoes and just creates extra dirty dishes that no one wants to clean.
-This pan fried potato recipe is delicious and easy without any par boiling at all.

 Over the years, I have found a few tricks to getting golden brown fried potatoes without them sticking to the pan.